Re: A few musky lures I've been working on

 Virginia

-I tied my own flies for large Trout for many years.
-Its funny that some flies that look really nice and you'd swear would catch a fish don't and some of the ugly misshaped ones that you'd never want anyone to see are killers.
 I even would tie several of the same pattern.
 Fish with a good reliable pattern and don't catch a thing, switch out the fly for another of the same pattern and all of sudden you start catching fish again.
-I never could figure it out.

 Your stuff looks really good, hopefully they catch fish.

 I had a feller from Pennsylvania contact me about selling a few nutria pelts for tying flies.
 He told me that his pattern (a very simple pattern) made from nutria guard hairs out-catches any other hair.
 He has tried groundhog, squirrel, raccoon, etc, but nothing came close nutria.
 I sold him a couple of medium sized pelts for $8.00 each (market price for large ones at the time), but stipulated that I receive one of his nutria flies.
 He sent me $20.00 and a nutria fly.
 Everybody's happy happy happy.
-I don't fly fish (because of the choking hazard of the wings ), so I just have it around to admire how such a butt ugly fly could possibly be so effective.
+I don't fly fish (because of the choking hazard of the wings smile ), so I just have it around to admire how such a butt ugly fly could possibly be so effective.